GoogleCloudPlatform/emblem/docs/auth-design.md

 users via web browser developer tools

 Option 2 alleviates some of the concerns with option 1, by encrypting the value of the cookie, and the Flask framework offers a tool to do that.
-We tries this out during development, but further investigation showed that Flask's secret session cookies we actually only obfuscated.
+We tried this out during development, but further investigation showed that Flask's secret session cookies are actually only obfuscated.
 They are digitally signed, which prevents user-tampering, but they don't actually protect the value of cookie from discovery by the user.
 The documentation we found of this is several years old, but we found nothing indicating that this has changed since then.